gardener/gardener/docs/usage/secrets_rotation.md

 You can check the `.status.credentials.rotation.kubeconfig` field in the `Shoot` to see when the rotation was last initiated or last completed.

-#### Cluster Certificate Authority
+#### Cluster Certificate Authority Bundle

 *Name*: `<shoot-name>.ca-cluster`

-*Description*: Certificate Authority (CA) public key of the Cluster (`Secret` key: `ca.crt`).
+*Description*: Certificate Authority (CA) bundle of the Cluster (`Secret` key: `ca.crt`).

-This CA is used for signing serving certificates of the Shoot's API server.
-Hence, the public key contained in this `Secret` can be used to verify the API server's identity when communicating with its public endpoint (e.g. as `certificate-authority-data` in a Kubeconfig).
+This bundle contains one or multiple CAs which are used for signing serving certificates of the Shoot's API server.
+Hence, the certificates contained in this `Secret` can be used to verify the API server's identity when communicating with its public endpoint (e.g. as `certificate-authority-data` in a Kubeconfig).
-This is the same public key that is also contained in the Kubeconfig's `certificate-authority-data` field.
+This is the same certificate that is also contained in the Kubeconfig's `certificate-authority-data` field.

 *Rotation*: Not supported yet, but work is in progress.
 See [gardener/gardener#3292](https://github.com/gardener/gardener/issues/3292) and [GEP-18](https://github.com/gardener/gardener/blob/release-v1.42/docs/proposals/18-shoot-CA-rotation.md) for more details.
-During an ongoing CA rotation operation, this `Secret` contains a certificate bundle of both the old and the new CA certificate.

 #### Monitoring